“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Cleaning Gutters

-Gutters clogged debris can overflow water, damaging your home’s foundation and exterior.
-Regular cleaning, especially before the winter snowfall, is essential for effective water drainage and preventing ice dams.
+Gutters clogged debris can overflow water and damage your home’s foundation and exterior.
+Regularly clean them, especially before winter, to ensure good water drainage and prevent ice dams.

 Checking for Leaks